awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-quicksight-analysis.md

 ## Properties<a name="aws-resource-quicksight-analysis-properties"></a>

 `AnalysisId`  <a name="cfn-quicksight-analysis-analysisid"></a>
-The ID of the analysis\.
+The ID for the analysis that you're creating\.
+This ID displays in the URL of the analysis\.
 *Required*: Yes
 *Type*: String
 *Minimum*: `1`